DavidJKTofan/davidtofan.com/content/articles/email-security.md

 Find more information here: [Tackling Email Spoofing and Phishing](https://blog.cloudflare.com/tackling-email-spoofing/) and [Easily creating and routing email addresses with Cloudflare Email Routing](https://blog.cloudflare.com/introducing-email-routing/)

+**FEBRUARY 2022 UPDATE:** Cloudflare acquired Area 1 and is integrating it's technology and solutions to it's own stack.
+More info here: [Why we are acquiring Area 1](https://blog.cloudflare.com/why-we-are-acquiring-area-1/)

 ## Disclaimer